upamanyudas/upamanyudas.github.io/_posts/work/2017-08-18-masai-mara.markdown

 - Impala
 - Grazing Zebas
 ---

-A tour in the African savannah has left me spellbound.
+A tour in the African savanna has left me spellbound.
 Such is the beauty of the place.
 With the vast plains and countless species of mammals and birds, the place is a paradise for a wildlife photographer.
+In this post are my amateur attempts at capturing some of the mammals and bird species of Masai Mara.

+I've recently started to photograph mother nature, and Africa is almost a mecca to the fellow photographers.

+A few months into this newfound hobby, as my love for mother nature was slowly growing, I was presented with the opportunity to visit Masai Mara to take some photographs.
+I was more than delighted and snuggled into the team happily.

+The stay in Masai was at a 3 star property called Sentrim.
+Both the lodging and boarding aspects of the property were up to the mark.
+Though we did not require fans or Air Conditions, but I cannot help but wonder the situation in the Summers.
+The rooms did not have any method of artificial cooling :)

+We stayed a total of four days at Masai, and had full day safaris on all the four days.
+We covered the reserve pretty well.
+Though not in totality.

+#### Contact Details:

+Travel Partner: Miles Tourism - Chandramouli Thakur: [+919830009964](tel:+919830009964)

 P.S.
 This is a ongoing series, new pictures will be uploaded regularly.